aetheric-oss/se-services/docs/conops.md

 Service | Responsibilities
 --- | ---
+`svc-assets` | Allow external clients to register and management assets (aircraft and vertiports).
 `svc-storage` | Abstracted storage interface for the other services<br>Logs, maintenance records, certification records, and so on
 `svc-telemetry` | Receives and stores live vehicle telemetry<sup>*</sup><br>Rebroadcasts to ground control/air traffic control tools and other listeners
 `svc-upkeep` | Monitor expiration of vehicle and component certifications<br>Preemptively schedule flights for maintenance